Galène's administrative API

 List of groups

-Returns a list of groups, as plain text, one per line.
+Returns a list of groups, as a JSON array.
 The only allowed methods are HEAD and GET.

 Group definition